Slow Cooker Baked Beans with Sausage

-On a chilly January day it’s a relief to arrive home after a busy day with supper pretty much cooked.
-With just 10 minutes of simple prep in the morning this recipe for slow cooker baked beans has just one easy step remaining before supper’s on the table.
+On a chilly winter day, it’s a relief to arrive home after a busy day with supper pretty much cooked.
+With just 10 minutes of simple prep in the morning, this recipe for slow cooker baked beans has just one easy step remaining before supper’s on the table.
 The beans have all day to cook in their flavourful sauce and then you simply lay the sausage on top to cook and release extra flavour into the bean mixture.
 Prep a basic salad and you’re all set.

 No bean soaking required

-This recipe is a contemporary riff on old time beans & wieners.
+This recipe is a contemporary riff on old times beans & wieners.
 It works with all of your favourite sausage flavours.
-I have made it with garlic and herb sausage, spicy chorizo and a low fat sun dried tomato.
-The spicy version is my favourite.
+We have made it with garlic and herb sausage, spicy chorizo and a low-fat sun-dried tomatoes.Print

 Slow Cooker Baked Beans with Sausage

 Slow cooker baked beans with sausage is an easy one-pot meal.
 Choose your favourite type of sausage for this recipe (pork, chicken, turkey, tofu.)
 No bean soaking required

 - Yield: Serves 4-6 1x

 - 2 540 ml cans of white beans (white kidney (cannellini) or navy beans)

 - 2 cloves garlic, minced